E-Book on Reserving

 The reserving actuary’s role is key, and is one of the most scrutinized functions as well!
 This leads us to the million-dollar question: just how do we get those numbers right?

-In this e-Book, we focus on selecting the right reserving method, among four mains universally known and used methods around the actuarial world:
+In this e-Book, we focus on selecting the right reserving method, among three mains universally known and used methods around the actuarial world:

 - Chain-Ladder